-Today is Palm Sunday 2020 also known as the sixth and last Sunday of Lent, and beginning of Holy Week, which will ends on Easter, a season that then lasts for fifty days.
+Today is Palm Sunday 2020 also known as the beginning of Holy Week, which will ends on Easter, a season that then lasts for fifty days.

 Therefore, for today's entry, please allow me to revisit some content I published re this holiday back in a 2011 blog post titled A&P Catholics.